MyracleDesign/widget-countdown/readme.txt

 ### Adding WordPress Countdown timer in your pages/posts

-After installation activate the plugin, then go to your pages/posts and just click on Countdown shortcode button and add Countdown timer for your pages/posts.
+Activate the plugin after installation, then go to your pages/posts and just click on Countdown shortcode button and add Countdown timer for your pages/posts.

 ### Adding WordPress Countdown timer to your sidebar